rachelllxo/bug-squash/README.md

-🌟 Project Name: BugSquash
-A multi-agent Python-based system that automatically finds, fixes, and reviews bugs in Python code.
+🌟 Project Name: BugSquash - A multi-agent Python-based system that automatically finds, fixes, and reviews bugs in Python code.
 Built with Google Cloud Pub/Sub, Firestore, and OpenAI API — designed to improve code quality effortlessly.

-📌 Table of Contents
+📌 Table of Contents:
-About the Project
+About the Project,
-Tech Stack
+Tech Stack,
-Features
-Installation
-Usage
+Features,
+Installation,
+Usage,
-Folder Structure
+Folder Structure,
-Contributing
-License
-Author
+Contributing,
+License,
+Author.

 📖 About the Project
 BugSquash is an AI-powered bug-fixing and reviewing system that uses a multi-agent architecture.
 It:
-Accepts Python code as input
+Accepts Python code as input,
-Detects logical and syntactic bugs
+Detects logical and syntactic bugs,
-Fixes issues and provides explanations
+Fixes issues and provides explanations,
-Reviews the final output and suggests improvements
-The system is designed to work in real-time with message queues (Google Pub/Sub) and cloud-based storage (Firestore), enabling scalable and modular processing of tasks.
+Reviews the final output and suggests improvements, The system is designed to work in real-time with message queues (Google Pub/Sub) and cloud-based storage (Firestore), enabling scalable and modular processing of tasks.

-🛠 Tech Stack
+🛠 Tech Stack:
-Language: Python 3.10+
+Language: Python 3.10+,
-Cloud Platform: Google Cloud (Pub/Sub, Firestore) AI/LLM: OpenAI GPT-4 API
+Cloud Platform: Google Cloud (Pub/Sub, Firestore), AI/LLM: OpenAI GPT-4 API,
-Environment: Docker (optional), local virtualenv
+Environment: Docker (optional), local virtualenv,
-Other: Flask (if web interface), Firestore Emulator (for local testing)
+Other: Flask (if web interface), Firestore Emulator (for local testing).

 ✨ Features
-📥 Accepts Python files via Pub/Sub
+📥 Accepts Python files via Pub/Sub,
-🐞 Analyzes code for bugs using GPT-4
+🐞 Analyzes code for bugs using GPT-4,
-🔧 Suggests and applies bug fixes
+🔧 Suggests and applies bug fixes,
-✅ Reviews final code with reasoning
+✅ Reviews final code with reasoning,
-☁️ Stores original and modified files in Firestore
+☁️ Stores original and modified files in Firestore,
-🔄 Fully asynchronous pipeline with modular agents
+🔄 Fully asynchronous pipeline with modular agents,

 📦 Installation
 bash